Wintellect/MSLearn/Combat Climate Change with AI and Azure/includes/3-azure-functions.md

     _Viewing additional function templates_

-1. Click **Azure blob storage trigger**.
-Then click the **Install** button if prompted to install the `Microsoft.Azure.WebJobs.Extensions.Storage` extension.
+1. Click **Azure Blob Storage trigger**.
+If you are prompted to install the `Microsoft.Azure.WebJobs.Extensions.Storage` extension, click the **Install** button.
 Wait for the extension to be installed, and then click **Continue**.
+(If you are not prompted to install the extension, you may have to wait a minute or two before proceeding to the next step.)

 1. Change the function name to `BlobTrigger` and the path to "photos/{name}" so the function will be triggered when blobs are uploaded to the "photos" container.
-Click **new** next to "Storage account connection" and select the storage account that you created in the first lab.
+Click **new** next to "Storage account connection" and select the storage account that you created earlier.
 Then click **Create** to add the function to the Function App.

     ![Creating a blob-triggered function](media/add-function-3.png)